hugorbarbosa/cpp-design-patterns/README.md

 This project is structured in the following directories:

 - `docs`: project documentation.
-- `doxygen`: configuration used to build doxygen documentation.
-- `scripts`: useful scripts.
 - `src`: source code of the project.

 ## Requirements

 These tools need to be installed on the system:

-- [CMake](https://cmake.org/): system to manage the build process.
+- CMake: system to manage the build process.
 - C++ compiler: for software compilation (examples: Microsoft Visual C++, GCC and Clang).
-- [Doxygen](https://doxygen.nl/) (optional): for generation of documentation from source code.
-- [Clang-format](https://clang.llvm.org/docs/ClangFormat.html) (optional): for code formatting.

 ## Compilation